 In principle, wildlife habitats within a river catchment can hold back water and help to prevent flooding downstream.
 But how does this work in practice?

 The benefits of Culm

 Over the last five years, Devon Wildlife Trust has worked closely with Exeter University and other partners to examine the wider benefits of Culm grassland.

 This rare habitat, a type of purple moor-grass and rush pasture peculiar to north Devon, is important for biodiversity; but it also has real potential to hold water, filter pollution and retain carbon.
 Understanding all of these ‘ecosystem services’ helps society to understand just how important these habitats can be.

 Increasing our knowledge

-Research to date by Exeter University across a number of sites in north Devon has shown that Culm grassland can hold up to five times as much water as intensive grassland in extreme weather events.
+Research to date by University of Exeter across a number of sites in north Devon has shown that Culm grassland can hold up to five times as much water as intensive grassland in extreme weather events.

 The analogy often used is that Culm grassland acts a little like a ‘leaky bucket’, holding and releasing water more slowly than more intensive land uses.
 Results have also shown that Culm grassland can play a significant role in reducing nutrient pollution and storing carbon.
 Much of this benefit from Culm grassland comes from its uneven and tussocky vegetation layer.

 We will be learning our about how Culm Grassland holds water through new Ph.D research with the University of Exeter.
 Find out more about this research here.